Parkhat-archive/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
 Project 1
-Aughmented Reality using OpenCV, linking video to the picture.
+Augmented Reality using OpenCV, linking video to the picture.

 Project 2
 Cancer Classifier using SVM machine learning and https://archive.ics.uci.edu Dataset, with Confusion Matrix Plot

 Project 3
-Car Classifier, string converted to numbers, model built using KNN, classifying state of the vehichels
+Car Classifier, string converted to numbers, model built using KNN, classifying state of the vehicles

 Project 4
 Chatbot using Neural Network and data from json file

 Project 5
-Chatbot using webscrapping an online Article
+Chatbot using webscrapping from online Article

 Project 6
 Image Classification using imported ImageNet Model